wairimumargaret1/Telco-churn-analysis/README.md

 Most churn comes from Fiber Optic users on Month-to-Month plans who pay by Electronic Check.

 The company should offer a small discount to move customers to Auto-pay and 1 or 2-year contracts.

+Technical Workflow

+* Data Cleaning: Utilized Power Query to identify and handle missing values, filtering out "unknown" entries which accounted for only 0.9% of the dataset to ensure analysis accuracy.

+*  Quantitative Analysis: * Calculated total revenue loss using SUMIF functions.

+    * Determined churn and retention rates using COUNTIF and COUNTA.

+* Advanced Data Modeling

+    * Segmented customer tenure into specific categories using nested IFS logic.

+    * Deployed Dynamic Arrays (UNIQUE) to generate automated lists of Internet Services.

+    * Implemented XLOOKUP to create a dynamic retrieval system for customer-specific charges.

+* Data Integrity: Standardized all Customer ID entries via Data Validation to prevent manual entry errors.

+* Strategic Output: Developed a High-Risk Customer Profile.